phptek/silverstripe-verifiable/README.md

     - FooBar
 ```

-Be sure to run `flush=all` via your browser or the CLI to refresh SilversStripe's YML config cache.
+Be sure to run `flush=all` via your browser or the CLI to refresh SilverStripe's YML config cache.